INDEPENDENT AUDITORS’ REPORT TO THE SHAREHOLDERS OF FINANCE HOUSE P.J.S.C

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current year.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated financial statements, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 Measurement of Expected Credit Losses (“ECL”) on loans and advances and Islamic financing and investing assets

 Refer to note 6 of the consolidated financial statements.

 As at 31 December 2019, the Group has significant balance of loans and advances and Islamic financing and investing assets representing 65% of total assets.

 The Group recognized allowances for credit losses on its consolidated statement of financial position.